CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/19-document-intelligence-in-ai-foundry.md

 In this exercise, you will use Azure AI Document Intelligence's prebuilt models in Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, to recognize data from a receipt.

-## Create a project in Azure AI Foundry portal
+## Task 1: Create a project in the Azure AI Foundry portal

 1. In a browser tab, navigate to [Azure AI Foundry](https://ai.azure.com?azure-portal=true).